 Strelitzia and grass

 The first job is to decide what is staying and what is going.
 There is one orange tree in the garden that has been subsumed by a flowering shrub.
-The poor thing is so overgrown by the shrub that I do not think it will have set any flowers this year so I do not expect any fruit until 2023.
+The poor thing is so overgrown by the shrub that I do not think it will have set any flowers this year so I do not expect any fruit until the year after next.
 We shall see.
 The shrub alongside is obviously prolific, it has small green leaves and fairly insignificant yellow flowers from late February onwards.
 It has to go.

 We have also inherited a strelitzia or bird of paradise plant, again it is a bit neglected, its leaves are paler than they should be and look a bit moth eaten.
 Still, nothing that a good dose of compost will not cure.